grantmd/spacetraders-mcp/README.md

    - Viper supports multiple configuration formats (.env, .yaml, .json, etc.)
    - If using environment variables, make sure they're properly exported
    - The server will work with environment variables even if no .env file exists

+### Server Management

+The server supports graceful shutdown:
+- Press `Ctrl+C` to stop the server cleanly
+- No error messages are displayed on normal shutdown
+- The server automatically handles signal cleanup

 ### Getting Help